Find Grad Schools

 • Geophysical Engineer

-There were about 7,300 jobs for Mining or Geological Engineer in 2016 (in the United States).
+In the United States, there were 7,300 jobs for Mining or Geological Engineer in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Mining or Geological Engineer by 2026.
-There will be an estimated 600 positions for Mining or Geological Engineer per year.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 undefined